Spectacular Sapphire-The Stone of Many Colors-Birthstone of September

 Once the soapy scrub is complete, rinse with clean water and dry it with a soft towel.
 All done!
 Bring on the sparkle and shine.

 Whatever your taste and style, there is a sapphire to suit it!
-By purchasing your dream jewel from The Pink Pigs, you support not only your personal beauty, but also animals in need.
+By purchasing your dream jewelry from The Pink Pigs, you not only get a fine quality gemstone piece at a great price, but your purchase also helps rescued animals!
 Take a look at the lovely sapphire pieces we have to offer today!

 One of our best sellers, you won’t find a piece this eloquent at a better price.
 A natural, untreated sapphire lies between dainty rows of genuine diamonds, nestled in glossy 14K gold.
 Simple yet glamorous, this ring is a piece that won’t break the bank, but sure looks like it could.
 This ring is a perfect choice for everyday wear.

 Smooth sterling silver studded with exquisite, genuine sapphires (or other gemstones of your choice!) make up this sumptuous bracelet.
 Wear it to a romantic dinner, a mimosa-splashed brunch, or to your next outing.
 (Or around the house.
 It’s never a bad time to feel splendid in sapphire.)

 Do a quick search on our website to see a variety of gorgeous sapphire jewelry in all colors and price points and even sapphire colored suncatchers to bring the beauty of sapphires indoors to brighten your home and enjoy in your space!
 Thank you for shopping with us!
 ALL proceeds from your purchase in our store helps rescued animals at Rooterville Animal Sanctuary!

 Our fine jewelry over $500 comes with an independent appraisal (a $150 value), 30 day no hassle returns, a 90 day price match guarantee and option to trade up at any time.
 We would be honored to help you find the perfect gemstone piece!